Scyne/stadiaRawBtFw/README.md

 ...and also because I _REALLY_ want haptics but I'm too smooth-brained to edit the firmware myself.

+> UPDATE: Apparently Haptics _are_ working, just not on every windows system.
+SCORE!
+Still hope that this Repo helps someone do something awsome though!

 ## What I saw...

 It looks like when you do the initial verification, chrome has you enter a manual bootloader flash mode: